Two Commercial Pilots On Two Separate Flights Spot The Same UFO Flying Over Arizona

 To the air traffic control operators’ surprise, American Airlines Flight 1095 radioed just a few minutes later and confirmed that there was indeed something that just passed over them.
 The object apparently flew right on top of them and was going in the opposite direction.
 The pilots described the object as having a “big reflection” and it had looked like it was “beaming light.”

 As reported by Time, the FAA revealed that air traffic control was not informed that there would be any other aircraft in the area during that time.
-FAA spokesperson, Lynn Lunsford, mentioned to the media that they actually have a close working relationship with different agencies and that they would have been informed if there were any other military or civilian aircraft that were going to be flying that day.
+FAA spokesperson Lynn Lunsford mentioned to the media that they actually have a close working relationship with different agencies and that they would have been informed if there were any other military or civilian aircraft that were going to be flying that day.

 Two commercial pilots had an close encounter with a possible UFO over Arizona.
 Listen to the eerie radio traffic https://t.co/kEueZA6hEY pic.twitter.com/YbAnP44T7k